locka99/opcua/README.md

 ### Windows

 You need OpenSSL to build OPC UA.
 The easiest way is to install the stable-x86_64-pc-windows-gnu Rust toolchain and then install [MSYS2 64-bit](http://www.msys2.org/).
-Read the instructions on the site but you are recommended to follow the instructions to update via `pacman -Syuu`.
+Read the instructions on the site especially on updating to the latest packages via `pacman -Syuu`.

-Once MSYS2 has installed & updated you must bring in the MingW 64-bit compiler toolchain and OpenSSL
+Once MSYS2 has installed & updated you must bring in the MingW 64-bit compiler toolchain and OpenSSL development files.

 ```bash
 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-pkg-config openssl-devel